davidsd/static-ptr-linker-error/Readme.md

 tried to simplify the code that exhibits the error as much as possible.
 Unfortunately, I have not been able to simplify it further -- most code transformations, or substitutions with `undefined` cause the linker error to go away.
+The code is nonsensical because I have substituted several expressions with `undefined` in an attempt to simplify it.

  The error also goes away if one turns on -O2, but that does not help in general.
 In the codebase where I originally observed this error, I had -O2 turned on.